Isle Royale National Park

 This is one of the few places in Michigan where visiting increases your chances of seeing moose and, if you are lucky, a gray wolf.
 But you will certainly hear them howling!
 Wildlife that is commonly found on the Upper Peninsula mainland is not always seen on the very remote Isle Royale.
 There are numerous amphibians and birds, a few reptiles and 18 mammals, including beavers.
 Each species has either made the journey or been reintroduced to the island.
 Other mammals to look for while hiking or paddling include red foxes, ermines, mink, five types of bats, Isle Royale red squirrels and possibly Canada lynxes.
 Read more about them on the National Park Service species page.
 The park offers junior, youth and adult ranger programs as well as guided tours, so they can give you pointers when looking for the wildlife.

 To even begin to experience everything that this unique park has to offer, plan to spend at least two or three nights here.
 There are 36 campgrounds accessible only by foot or watercraft located along the Lake Superior shoreline and inland; two rustic camper cabins in Windigo and Rock Harbor Lodge and cottages.
 Find lodging by searching Isle Royale on our Places to Stay page.

 Have a great trip!

 This is one bucket list item you won’t want to push off.
 Start planning and get excited, you’re about to experience peace and quiet in a whole new way.
-Until your trip begins, read about one of our partners’ first-time experiences at Isle Royale in this MI Playground blog.
+Until your trip begins, read about a first-timer’s experience at Isle Royale in this MI Playground blog.

 The U.P. is on the migratory bird path, making it an exciting place to see nearly 400 different species including such rarities as boreal owls, jaegers and Kirtland’s warblers.
 Peak bird watching (and listening) seasons are spring and…